mido3ds/ode-solver-chip/sfud.md

 ## Instantiating HW

-All the next stages are the responsibility of the CPU simulation code.
+This stage and all the next ones are the responsibility of the CPU simulation code.

 CPU is a non-synthesisable HDL test-bench that: